 Get Quotes from Top Landscapers in Boston, MA

-Questions to Ask Before Hiring a Landscaper in the City of Boston
+Questions to Ask Before Hiring a Landscaper in Boston

 When in search of a landscaping company in Boston, in addition to ensuring that the professional is conversant with the city's landscape regulations, you should also endeavor to get satisfactory answers to the following questions:

-Are You Licensed to Practice as a Landscaper in the City of Boston?
+Are You Licensed to Practice as a Landscaper in Boston?

 The department also provides interested parties with access to an online bulletin that can be used to glean information on its pesticide examination and licensing process.
-If your landscaping project involves the application of pesticides, then you should always make sure that your Landscaper possesses a valid applicator license.
+If your landscaping project involves applying pesticides, you should always ensure that your landscaper possesses a valid applicator license.
 You can verify state-issued pesticide applicator licenses online via the Department of Agricultural Resources' Lookup and Confirm webpage.
 Queries concerning pesticide licensing can also be directed to this department's Boston office at (617) 626-1700.

-Also, considering that landscapers are typically not required to be registered or licensed in the City of Boston, it may be in your best interest to hire one that is a member of, or has been certified by a professional organization.
-These types of organizations typically provide some form of regulation for their members, and landscape contractors that either belongs to or have been certified by them are expected to discharge their duties professionally and competently.
-This in turn gives you a measure of confidence that your landscaping project will be satisfactorily handled.
+Also, since landscapers are typically not required to be registered or licensed in Boston, it may be in your best interest to hire one who is a member of or has been certified by a professional organization.
+These types of organizations typically provide some form of regulation for their members, and landscape contractors that either belong to or have been certified by them are expected to discharge their duties professionally and competently.
+This, in turn, gives you confidence that your landscaping project will be satisfactorily handled.
 Examples of professional organizations that certify landscapers in Boston include the Massachusetts Association of Landscape Professionals, the National Association of Landscape Professionals, the Tree Care Industry Association, the International Society of Arboriculture, and the Professional Grounds Management Society.

 Boston, MA 02116